philchi/EEG_Autogrind/README.md

 - Cruel Stab binded to 'e' key
 - Meso Explosion binded to 'q' key

-Press "p" to start route creation process
+Press "p" to start/end route creation phase
-Press "a" to start automation
+Press "a" to start/end automation phase
+- Please have Maplestory open and ready before starting the automation phase
-- Quickly switch to Maplestory window after starting automation
+- Please quickly bring Maplestory to the foreground after starting automation